 Sue is a novelist and Willa Cather and Edith Lewis scholar.
 A former faculty member and administrator at Empire State College/State University of New York and William Woods University, she held a fellowship (1994-1995) from the American Council of Learned Societies to work on a biography of Willa Cather, and she was a visiting fellow at Princeton University and Rutgers University.
 From 1987-1996 she also served as a writing consultant and editor for the National Council for Research on Women.
-Since moving to New Mexico in 1997, she lives on an acre in Corrales, New Mexico, a small rural village outside of Albuquerque, with her partner of 25 years, and their household includes two horses, a miniature donkey, two goats, ten chickens, and four dogs.
+Since moving to New Mexico in 1997, she lives on an acre in Corrales, New Mexico, a small rural village outside of Albuquerque, with her partner of 30 years, and their household includes two horses, a miniature donkey, ten chickens, and five dogs.
 On the Rocks is her first published novel.
 The sequel, Death Comes, will be published October 1, 2017.

 Sue Hallgarth KUNM Interview 1/12/13 (MP3) with Susan Thom Loubet

 Arbor Farm Press is publishing Sue’s first novel and recently conducted an interview with her:

 AFP: What prompted you to write this novel?